harz05/metro-pathfinder-dsa/README.md

 2. Sign up
 3. Exit
 Enter your choice (1-3): 1
-Enter your username: nilay
+Enter your username: harsh
 Enter your password: 123
 Login successful!
-Welcome nilay!
+Welcome harsh!
 Press 0 to logout at any point
 Welcome to the metro path finder